 Diabetes is the elephant in America’s living room.
-With approximately 800,000 new cases diagnosed each year, it is a leading cause of blindness, kidney failure, amputations and heart attacks.
+With approximately 1.4 million new cases diagnosed each year, it is a leading cause of blindness, kidney failure, amputations and heart attacks.
 All told, it now kills more than 200,000 Americans each year.

 And these numbers are growing.